Skip to content

 Tip

-If you are a site owner and you don't have access to your server's admin functions, chances are your hosting provider has already done this setup for you, or can help you to complete it.
+If you are a site owner and you don't have access to your server's admin functions, your hosting provider has likely already completed this setup for you or can help you complete it.

 See Configure Cache Root and Cache Policy for instructions.

 Once you've set up your web server and configured the cache root and cache policies, you're ready to install the plugin.
-The plugin will allow you to configure and manage your LiteSpeed server's cache simply and easily, through your site's own familiar admin interface.
+The plugin will allow you to configure and manage your LiteSpeed server's cache easily through your site's own familiar admin interface.

 To be assisted by a LiteSpeed support technician, you can submit a support ticket from the LiteSpeed website's client area or by emailing support@litespeedtech.com.